chips-blockchain/bet/README.md

 ### Terms

-`CHIPS` - game token and the name of the poker project.
+`CHIPS` - game token and the name of the poker project

 `DCV` - Deck Creating Vendor, the Dealer node

-`BVV` - Blinding Value Vendor, the component that helps securelt shuffle the deck
+`BVV` - Blinding Value Vendor, the component that helps securely shuffle the deck

-`Cashier` or `Notary` nodes - The trusted nodes in the network and are elcted and chosen by the community.
+`Cashier` or `Notary` nodes - Trusted nodes in the network that are elcted and chosen by the community.
 The set of trusted nodes at the moment are [here](https://github.com/chips-blockchain/bet/blob/master/privatebet/config/cashier_nodes.json).

 ### Node Communication